International Arts & Artists: IA&A at Hillyer

 Established in April 2006, IA&A's on-site gallery serves to better accommodate the local Washington, D.C., arts community.
 For the second year, Hillyer was named Washington's "Best Gallery of 2012" by the Express newspaper.
 The exhibition space showcases both regional and international exhibitions that feature emerging artists working in a wide array of media.
 Additionally, the space serves as an open forum for artistic discussions, events and activities catered to the public.

 Exhibitions change monthly and feature both emerging and established artists; the exhibitions are solo, group or thematic in orientation.
 At Hillyer, work from artists living and working in the mid-Atlantic region, particularly the D.C. area, exists alongside the work of their international peers.
 By exhibiting this variety of international art adjacent to local works, Hillyer creates a dialogue of cultural exchange.

 Hillyer determines the majority of their exhibitions through an annual call selected by their Artist Advisory Committee.
 Selected artists partner with a member from the Advisory Committee as their exhibition date approaches.

-Some of Hillyer's past exhibitions include works by Joan Belmar, Solomon Wondimu, Yar Koporulin and Jessika Tarr.
+Some of Hillyer's past exhibitions include works by Joan Belmar, Solomon Wondimu, Yar Koporulin, Jessika Tarr. and Sergio Izquierdo.

 In 2016, artist Kristy Little's “Falling,” a wall sculpture created with wood and wire, was on view at Hillyer Art Space.

 In 2017, artist Blaise Tobia exhibited his series "Plain & Fancy" at Hillyer.

 In 2018, Australian artist Georgia Saxelby's project, “To Future Women,” which invites participants to write letters to women 20 years in the future, was presented at IA&A at Hillyer.

 In 2019, “Starting from the Island, Contemporary Art from Taiwan" was presented at Hillyer.
 This exhibit featured artist Kuen-Lin Tsai, among others.